Fort Arkansas |

 (1880 - 1899), Miles

 Established as Camp Spokane when the troops from Camp Chelan transferred here.
 Replaced Fort Colville.
-Located on the south-side of the Spokane River about one mile from the Columbia River.
+Located on the south side of the Spokane River about one mile from the Columbia River.
 It was renamed in 1882.
-Became an Indian School after it was abandoned until 1929.
-Several buildings still remain.
+Became an Indian school after it was abandoned until 1914, then became an Indian tuberculosis hospital until 1929.
+Several original buildings still remain, maintained by the National Park Service.

 (1826 - 1871), Kettle Falls

 A Hudson's Bay Co.
-208-feet square palisaded trading post (note spelling) located on the east-side of the Columbia River about one mile west of town.
+208-feet square palisaded trading post (note spelling) located on the east side of the Columbia River about one mile west of town.
 It became the HBC regional headquarters after Spokane House was abandoned.
 The first gold rush in Washington occurred near here in 1855.
-Site now located under Lake Roosevelt.
+The remaining buildings burned down in 1910.
+Site now located under Lake Roosevelt since 1940.
 The original spelling was later altered by the Americans.
 See also Encyclopedia of Washington State History - Article #2

 (1859 - 1882), Colville

-A Federal fort established upriver from the HBC post after the local gold rush had started.
+A Federal fort established 14 miles upriver from the HBC post after the local gold rush had started.
 It was originally known as Harney Depot, then as Camp Colville.
-Located on the east-side of Mill Creek three miles east of town.
+Located on the east side of Mill Creek three miles east of town.

 (1811 - 1860), Monse